 Zaun co-founder and technical and production director Alastair Henman said it was a fantastic achievement to achieve the certifications, especially the SR2 rating with a single layer fence for vulnerable, sensitive and high-profile sites.

-He said: “Other mesh panels that have achieved SR2 have had to employ double layers of mesh with extra reinforcment.
-The single layer Super10 gives better through-visibility for security patrols and CCTV, is kinder on the eye yet is as simple to install as our standard HiSec system, which has also been entered into the Red Book, along with Duo8.“
+He said: “Other mesh panels that have achieved SR2 have had to employ double layers of mesh with extra reinforcement.
+The single-layer Super10 gives better through-visibility for security patrols and CCTV, is kinder on the eye yet is as simple to install as our standard HiSec system, which has also been entered into the Red Book, along with Duo8.“

-Zaun manufactures all three ranges in-house at its West Midland HQ, where the product testing and factory controls are rigorous and set the product apart from ‘re-sold’ fencing.
-That’s why Henman is confident of maintaining the rating when the LPCB conducts its regular independent audits.
+Zaun manufactures all three ranges in-house at its West Midland HQ, where the product testing and factory controls are rigorous and set the product apart from ‘re-sold fencing.
+That’s why Henman is confident in maintaining the rating when the LPCB conducts its regular independent audits.

 He added: “We produce our own mesh, a claim many infer but do not do.
 Our doors are always open to the LPCB and potential customers who would like to see for themselves where the product is made and how its quality is assured.

-“And I urge all specifiers and end users to insist not just on certified product but also that they are installed to the approved drawings.“
+“And I urge all specifiers and end-users to insist not just on the certified product but also that they are installed to the approved drawings.“

 HiSec Super was developed to protect high profile and sensitive sites.
 The system reduces attack options to vulnerable vertical wires and introduces increased delay from attack by hand and power tools.

-Duo8 is an attractive high performance fencing system with 8mm horizontal wires sandwiching 6mm vertical wires for when extra strength and robustness is needed.
+Duo8 is an attractive, high-performance fencing system with 8mm horizontal wires sandwiching 6mm vertical wires when extra strength and robustness are needed.

 ‘358’ welded mesh is the ‘original security fence’ to repel would-be intruders, used by the Home Office for prison perimeters.
 The close 76.2 x 12.7mm mesh means that it is almost impossible to climb.

-As well as the LPS rating, the Zaun systems are also Secured by Design products which are licensed by the UK Association of Chief Police Officers to celebrate security products which ’design out crime’.
+As well as the LPS ratings, the Zaun systems are also Secured by Design products licensed by the UK Association of Chief Police Officers to celebrate security products which ’design out crime’.